 If you would like to speak to someone about accommodation options, please contact either:

-James Cook University has several on-campus Colleges and Halls of Residence.
+JCU has several on-campus Colleges and Halls of Residence.
 Information on each College and Hall of Residence is available here.

 To apply for on-campus accommodation, you can submit your application online to the Accommodation Services Office.
 Visit Welcome to JCU Housing Application.